The SVP Dashboard: Your Map to Silicon Valley Success

 - Completing courses or key steps in the program

 Badges are one of the ways our students are able to tailor their academic experience to fit their professional needs, helping them travel the road they choose to travel.
 By picking badges that help you develop skills in your future roles, you can achieve important accomplishments that can aid your job hunt after grad school or encourage employers to give you a chance to advance in your current role.

 At SCU, these badges represent major milestones of the SVP Journey and complement the OMBA curriculum, ultimately helping students gradually progress from participating in workshops or events to leading them.

-In so doing, our students start to see firsthand how they can implement professional activities after graduation and impact the development of future professionals, influencing the SVPs of tomorrow.
+In doing so, students start to see firsthand how they can implement professional activities after graduation and impact the development of future professionals, influencing the SVPs of tomorrow.

 And, once you start earning these badges, you’ll be able to keep track of them in the dashboard as well.

 What makes the dashboard so advantageous to the promising professionals in Santa Clara’s Online MBA program is its unique ability to track your progress toward becoming an SVP, so you have one less worry during this momentous process.
 On the SVP progress bar in the dashboard, you can see where you stand in the SVP Journey and how far you have left to go.

 To earn SVP status, students must complete at least:

 - 28 Elective Course Units

 - 3 Program Reflections